MrStLouis/laserfiche.github.io/src/docs/getting-started/guide_getting-started/index.md

 Learn how to import documents.
 [Learn More](../../guides/documents-and-folders/guide_importing-documents/)

+## Generate reports based on lookup tables

+Learn how to work with lookup tables.
+[Learn More](../../guides/laserfiche-tables/)

 ## Where can I use the Laserfiche API?

 The Laserfiche API is available for Laserfiche Cloud and [Self-Hosted](../../api/server/) Laserfiche instances.